aitor1990/tfm_BI_BIGDATA/readme.md

   Example : http://localhost:8047/

 - #### Dashboard
-  A Plotly Dash server with access to the Drill instance via http internal docker network.
-The dashboard contains the Example : http://localhost:8050/
+  A Plotly Dash server example with access to the Drill instance via http internal docker network.
+  Example : http://localhost:8050/

 ## Other consideration

 The system is composed of two totally separated parts that can be executed and tested independently.

-When developing or testing the ETL only spark and airflow must be deployed.
+  - When developing or testing the ETL only spark and airflow must be deployed.
-If only the dashboard is neededed then run the drill and dashboard instances.
+  - If only the dashboard is neededed then run both drill and dashboard instances.

-The complete system can be highly hardware hungry specially when executing the ETL.
-It is highly recommended when using a limited hardware to execute the ETl only with airflow and spark instances running.
+The four instances running can be hardware hungry specially when executing the ETL.
+It is highly recommended when using a limited hardware to execute the ETL only with airflow and spark instances running.

-It's important to remember in order tu run the Airflow Dag first of all the switch has to be changes from off to on.
+To execute the DAG remember first of all change the switch botton on the left.
-As no date execution has been selected a manual run is needed afterwards.
+Then press the play button on the right (no date has been added for this demo)

+When the ETL is launched via airflow the data processed previosuly is overwritten.

 ## Bugs

 Docker-compose nowadays hasn't a method to execute the instances in an specific order.
 Although a system has been implemented to make the dashboard server wait until drill is ready, there has been some cases when the server has crashed and the instance has stopped.
 In this case rerun the dashboard instance.

-## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details